Place of Origin and History

 The Zhang Ling Tea Plantation – biodiverse cultivation without pesticides and artificial fertilizer

 Our Spring High Mountain Premium Zi Sun Cha Green Tea offers you the best existing quality of this tea.
 It comes from Zhang Ling Eco-Diversity tea plantation, located on the slopes of Gu Zhu Mountain, which is an original venue of the cultivation and production of this tea from imperial tribute times.
-The plantation with its more than 100 years old tea bushes is officially recognized as a ‘tea base’, i.e. a regional quality center, and is organic-certified in China.
+The plantation with its more than 100 years old tea bushes is officially recognized as a ‘tea base’, i.e. a regional quality center, and is health and environment-friendly-certified in China.
 The cooperatively organized operators pursue an ambitions philosophy of biodivers organized cultivation without the use of any pesticides or artificial fertilizer.
 The tea gardens of the Zhang Ling tea plantation are surrounded and patched by mixed forest consisting of various types of trees, among them more than 100 years old gingko trees.

 Spring High Mountain Premium Zi Sun Green Tea is exclusively handpicked until today once a year only in spring.
 Picked are only the young buds, along with 1-2 adjacent young leaves (picking standard 1 : 1-2).
 The slender leaves exude a fresh, pleasant orchid fragrance.
 After the picking, the bushes are cut back, with the cut-off branches being left on the ground as a natural fertilizer.
 The tea bushes rest and no leaves are being picked for the complete remainder of the year.